 The model for language A: language and literature is the same at SL and HL, but there are significant quantitative and qualitative differences between the levels.
 In the literature sections the number of texts prescribed is greater at HL than at SL.
 In the language sections students are generally expected to cover many more texts of all kinds at HL than at SL.
 Two of the assessment tasks at SL are significantly easier than the comparable tasks at HL.
-The first is the paper 1 textual analysis, where SL students address and analyse only one passage, while HL students make a comparative analysis of two passages.
-The second is the written tasks, where HL students must produce four tasks, rather than the three produced by SL students.
+The first is the paper 1 textual analysis, where SL students address and analyse only one passage, while HL students must produce four tasks, rather than the three produced by SL students.
 Two of these tasks are submitted for external assessment at HL, while only one is submitted at SL.
 One of the assessed tasks submitted at HL must be a critical response that addresses one of six set questions and requires students to explore the values, attitudes and beliefs that are implied in the texts they select for this task.